Russ Dugger: Racing career

 Dugger was a world-class R/C driver before he began competing in full size vehicles.
 He was sponsored by numerous nitro R/C manufacturers to compete in national and international events, specializing in both 1/8 scale on-road nitro pan car and 1/8 scale nitro off-road buggy classes.

-Through an acquaintance with Mark Eldridge of Mobile Soundstage Engineering, he has piloted a one-of-a-kind street legal 2006 Dodge Charger show car converted from a retired NASCAR chassis for private and charity ride-along events around Hallett Motor Racing Circuit.
+Through an acquaintance with Mark Eldridge of Mobile Soundstage Engineering, Dugger has piloted a one-of-a-kind street legal 2006 Dodge Charger show car converted from a retired NASCAR chassis for private and charity ride-along events around Hallett Motor Racing Circuit.

 Dugger has driven a wide variety of race vehicles, demonstrating an aptitude for car control and developing a reputation as a natural.
 He has competed or driven in dirt micro sprint cars, in TaG karts, on road courses in GT1 and GTO cars, in SCCA auto-x events, on short-track paved ovals in NASCAR-style trucks, and then in both the ARCA Racing Series and NASCAR Truck Series.